Understanding the Past, Shaping the Future

 Sub-Theme: The Contributions of Michael Eigen to Human Understanding

-The International Psychohistorical Association is currently accepting papers (for individual presentations and panels) for its 42nd Annual Conference to be held May 22-24, 2019 at New York University.
+The International Psychohistorical Association is currently accepting registrations for its 42nd Annual Conference to be held May 22-24, 2019 at New York University.
+Register here.

 More information about the featured speakers of IPA 2019: